For adults with type 2 diabetes (T2D) and established CVD,

 CV=cardiovascular; CVD=cardiovascular disease; MACE=major adverse cardiovascular event; MI=myocardial infarction.

-gEstimated cumulative risk of MACE at Week 104 was 6.2% with Ozempic® 0.5 mg and 1 mg and 8.4% with placebo.7
+cEstimated cumulative risk of MACE at Week 104 was 6.2% with Ozempic® 0.5 mg and 1 mg and 8.4% with placebo.4

-SUSTAIN 6: cardiovascular outcomes study design
+SUSTAIN 6: A 2-year cardiovascular outcomes trial (CVOT) for Ozempic®1,2

 Additional SUSTAIN 6 study information